stephub-io/stephub/README.md

 to instructions and assertions.

-The concept of using variables and functions in declarations enables flexibility in instrumenting and asserting the behaviour of your application.
+The concept of using variables and functions in declarations enables flexibility and variety in instrumenting and asserting the behaviour of your application.

 ## Proposal